 “It was great,” she says, “he couldn’t disagree, and I could do it the way I wanted to.”

 It might sound obvious, but don’t go it alone.
 No matter how good your civilian friends are, no one understands the unique challenges and rewards of military living better than other women going through it.
 Find your nearest family readiness office, meet the volunteer coordinator, and try to connect with other local women.
-If you don’t live near base, get online!
+And whether or not you live near a base, get online.

 “It’s extremely hard, but never give up on each other,” says Walls.
 “In the end, it’s all worth it.”